 One of the things I love most about winter break is the way it gives my family the chance to really appreciate all the fun winter has to offer.
-Too often, we tend to hide away indoors when snowy weather arrives instead of embracing the opportunities that winter brings.
-But this year, Babybel is making winter cool for kids with an amazing contest that could let you enjoy winter to its fullest with your whole family!
-Looking for activities could fill your winter break days?
-Here’s my collection of top ideas for both indoor and outdoor fun, plus more info about the amazing Babybel contest!
+Too often, we tend to hide away indoors when snowy weather arrives instead of embracing the options for great winter activity that the cold weather can bring.

 1) Have a Winter Bonfire

 There’s no need to save that fire pit in your backyard for summer!
 Fill a thermos with hot chocolate, grab a bag of marshmallows and bundle up for some fun around the fire!
 If you thought a gooey roasted marshmallow was good in the summer heat, wait until you try one on a crisp winter’s day!